KilLo445/NFSPatcher/patcher/hp2/README.md

 ## GUI

-Need for Speed: Hot Pursuit 2 is now supported, I have made a program for it specificly to patch.
+Need for Speed: Hot Pursuit 2 is now supported, I have made a program for it.
-It can be found [here]().
+It can be found [here](https://github.com/KilLo445/NFSPatcherGUI/releases/tag/hp2).

 ## WidescreenFix